Found 580 results for "gitana 4.0 developers api metadata"

 ![]() |

-Gitana 4.0 / Content Engine / Platform / Applications / Public Services / Forgot Username FlowEnable secure username recovery in your app with Cloud CMS, utilizing email-based retrieval for a seamless user experience.
+Gitana 4.0 / Content Engine / Platform / Applications / Public Services / Forgot Username FlowEnable secure username recovery in Cloud CMS with our guide on using the 'forgot username' flow, ensuring easy access for your app users.

 |